close Business Finance Invest Bullets Most Viewed

 Created on 24 Jul 2020

 A stock exchange is a centralized platform for the buyers to connect with the sellers.
-The stock exchanges no longer deal with only shares but trades with a host of financial instruments - stocks, derivatives, commodities, etc.
+Stock exchanges no longer deal only with shares but trade with a host of financial instruments - stocks, derivatives, commodities, etc.

-Although you will be trading through a broker, it is essential to understand the relationship between exchanges and companies and the manner in which the exchanges protect the interest of the investors.
+Although you will be trading through a broker, it is essential to understand the relationship between exchanges and companies and how the exchanges protect investors' interests.

 What is NSE and BSE?

-India's equity share market boasts of two exchanges that enjoy the bulk of the trading volume - the Bombay Stock Exchange (BSE) and the National Stock Exchange (NSE).
-These are two of the largest stock exchanges in India and also rank among the top 5 largest exchanges in all of Asia.
+India's equity share market boasts two exchanges that enjoy the bulk of the trading volume—the Bombay Stock Exchange (BSE) and the National Stock Exchange (NSE).
+These are two of the largest stock exchanges in India and also rank among the top five largest exchanges in Asia.
 The exchanges play a significant role in the entire trading gamut and its impact on the country's economy.

-Moreover, it facilitates the transfer of funds between investors and companies within a regulated framework providing a safe platform for investment.
+Moreover, it facilitates the transfer of funds between investors and companies within a regulated framework, providing a safe platform for investment.
 They behave as a barometer for the country's economic condition.
-Usually, a stable government results in better performance of the markets and vice versa.
-Investors and traders are offered a buffet of financial products in accordance with his financial goals and risk appetite.
+Usually, a stable government results in better market performance and vice versa.
+Investors and traders are offered a buffet of financial products in accordance with their financial goals and risk appetite.
 It is also a platform for wealth creation.

-Being an investor or a trader, it is vital to understand about these stock exchanges and learn the key difference between NSE and BSE.
+As an investor or trader, it is vital to understand these stock exchanges and learn the key differences between NSE and BSE.

-Need for a company to be listed on Stock Exchanges
+A company needs to be listed on the stock exchange.

 Companies get themselves listed on the stock exchange as a formal admission of the company's equity onto the trading platform of the Exchange.
 A listed company gives itself the opportunity to raise capital and simultaneously strengthen its structure and reputation.
-It provides liquidity to investors and ensures effective monitoring of compliance of the issuer and trading of the securities in the interest of investors.
+It provides liquidity to investors and ensures effective monitoring of the issuer's compliance and trading of securities in the interest of investors.

-• Automated trading and Transparency - In today's scenario, stock exchanges have witnessed a paradigm shift in adopting high-end technology that provides a seamless experience for the investors.
-This leads to transparency in dealings, thereby increasing investor's confidence.
+• Automated trading and Transparency—In today's scenario, stock exchanges have witnessed a paradigm shift in adopting high-end technology that provides a seamless experience for investors.
+This leads to transparency in dealings, thereby increasing investors' confidence.

-• Accountability - The management of a listed company has accountability towards its shareholders.
-Listed companies need to ensure timely compliance by disclosure and provision of information to the Exchange and its shareholders as laid down in the Listing Agreement or applicable guidelines.
+• Accountability—A listed company's management is accountable to its shareholders.
+Listed companies need to ensure timely compliance by disclosing and providing information to the Exchange and its shareholders as laid down in the Listing Agreement or applicable guidelines.

-• Accessible Platforms - Online trading platforms can be accessed from any device and location.
-These platforms provide an equal opportunity to the traders and investors for trading and investing.
-It also adds to the visibility of the company.
+• Accessible Platforms—Online trading platforms can be accessed from any device and location.
+These platforms provide traders and investors with equal opportunities for trading and investing.
+It also increases the company's visibility.

 Stock exchanges in India